24 Ways to Prepare Your eCommerce Site for Cyber November

 7. Optimize Your Images

 If you have a large number of product images on your site, one way to decrease the load on your server—at any time of year—is to compress your images.
-WP Smush Pro will take care of that for you.
+A plugin like Smush will take care of this for you.